libscott/rpi-amp-standby/README.md

-# Silentpower
+# rpi-amp-standby

-Toggle a GPIO switch if Pulseaudio is not making noise.
+Toggle GPIO 26 if Pulseaudio is not making a noise